gearglow/ReptiliaWithATwist/The List.md

 "It's Elysia now," she responded.
 "Or Ellie for short.
 Turns out that was a nickname of my mum's back in the day.
 Y'know, L. E.?
 Lily Evans?"

 "Damn," Parvati said.
 "Right heart-breaker, you are.
-D'you have any idea how many girls are going to be disappointed that you've turned out to be a girl?"
+D'you have any idea how many girls are going to be disappointed that you've turned out to be one of us?"

 Lavender Brown came in from the bathroom, took one look at Elysia, blushed furiously, and ducked back into the bathroom.